An employee just told you: “I heard you’re selling the business.”

 Suppliers tighten terms.
 A supplier who doubts the business’s continuity may ask for faster payments or reduce credit lines.

 The buyer gains leverage.
 A buyer who knows the leak has weakened the seller has an advantage.
-The seller is under pressure to close quickly — and pressure never works in favour of price.
+The seller is under pressure to close quickly — and that pressure rarely works in favour of price.

 Performance can drop.
-If employees, clients, or suppliers react to the rumor, operations suffer — and a declining EBITDA during the process translates directly into a price adjustment.
+If employees, clients, or suppliers react to the rumor, operations suffer — and a declining EBITDA during the process can translate into a price adjustment.

 The 5 immediate steps